ASU-CanSat/2022-waffle/README.md

 # Cansat-2022
-Software for CanSat Team 3226 P.O.P.T.A.R.T.S.
+Software for CanSat Team 1052 W.A.F.F.L.E
 # TODO
 GCS xbee can just use AT mode since it only communicates with container, but container need to be in API mode
 - add support for more states in GCS